Minor in Economics

 Learning Outcomes

-The Minor in Economics provides students with a comprehensive understanding of economic principles and applications.
-Completing the minor will enhance employability and career prospects in various fields.
-The program's learning outcomes are outlined as follows:
+The Minor in Economics provides students with a solid understanding of core economic principles and their practical applications.
+Completing the minor enhances employability and expands career opportunities across multiple industries.
+The key learning outcomes include:

 Develop a Strong Foundation in Economic Principles

-The program provides students with a solid foundation in economic principles, covering both microeconomics and macroeconomics.
-Students will understand how markets work, how government policies affect the economy, and the factors that drive economic growth.
+The program offers a solid grounding in both microeconomics and macroeconomics.
+Students gain insight into how markets function, how government policies influence economic outcomes, and what drives economic growth and development.

 Acquire Quantitative Skills for Economic Analysis

-We emphasize the development of quantitative skills for economic analysis.
-Students will learn to use statistical methods, econometrics, and other quantitative tools to analyze financial data and make informed decisions.
-It will prepare them for careers in various fields, including finance, banking, consulting, and government.
+The program emphasizes the development of quantitative skills essential for economic analysis.
+Students learn to apply statistical methods, econometrics, and other analytical tools to interpret data and support informed decision-making, preparing them for careers in finance, banking, consulting, government, and related fields.

 Gain Knowledge of Economic Systems and Policies

-We strive to challenge students to think critically and solve problems effectively.
-Students will be encouraged to develop their economic models and theories and learn how to apply economic concepts to real-world issues.
+The program challenges students to think critically and solve issues effectively.
+It encourages the development of economic models and theories, guiding students to apply economic concepts to real-world challenges.

 Real-World Applications